Pre-school wheeze – Emergency management in children

 How to use a spacer

-• Prime spacer before use to negate electrostatic charge (and optimise drug delivery) with 10 Salbutamol puffs.
+• Most new spacers require priming to negate electrostatic charge (and optimise drug delivery).
+Prime spacer with 10 Salbutamol puffs.

 • Shake MDI before each puff.
 Administer one puff at a time into the spacer (+/- face mask).